rufimov/crataegus-hybrid-zone-analysis/README.md

 ---

+### 4. `04_ploidy_analysis.R`
+**Purpose:** Creates boxplots and frequency plots for ploidy data from seeds and leaves.

+**What it does:**
+- Reads ploidy data from seeds (embryo and endosperm) and leaves
+- Calculates ploidy frequencies per species
+- Creates frequency plots with point sizes proportional to frequency
+- Generates index plots for embryo and endosperm (using Carex and Pisum standards)
+- Combines all plots into a multi-panel figure

+**Key outputs:**
+- `fcm_fccs_plots.pdf`: Multi-panel figure with 8 plots showing ploidy frequencies and indices

+**Author:** Soňa Píšová

+---

+### 5. `05_genetic_triplot.R`
+**Purpose:** Creates a ternary plot showing admixture proportions of three Crataegus species.

+**What it does:**
+- Reads SSR admixture proportions (C. monogyna, C. laevigata, C. rhipidophylla)
+- Transforms ternary coordinates to Cartesian coordinates
+- Creates ternary plot with grid lines and percentage labels
+- Colors and shapes points based on genetic groups
+- Adds legend with group descriptions

+**Key outputs:**
+- `triplot.pdf`: Ternary plot showing admixture proportions

+**Author:** Soňa Píšová

+---

 ## Required Input Files

 All scripts require input files to be in the same directory as the scripts.
 See `INPUT_FILES_REQUIRED.md` for a detailed list.